rombachuk/cloudant-performancecollector/documentation/Installation.md

 * metricsdbdata\_every\_minute entry is enabled on just one load-balancer _(using the vip cluster address means it works even when it is not the primary)_
 * volumedata\_every\_day is enabled on just one load-balancer _(using the vip cluster address means it works even when it is not the primary)_

-The file `perfagent_results/crontab.example` provides a template.
+The file `perfagent_results/crontab.example` provides a template and with this release, should work without modification, since parameters are now better structured.
+Remember to only enable metrics and volumedb on ONE load balancer.
+Comment out or delete the lines one of the lbs.

 The crontab scripts above now require setup of postgres configuration using the following files : `postgres_pg_db.info,postgres_pg_credentials.info`

 Consult the Configuration document for this tool to set the parameters to those appropriate for your cluster.